 These apples have an odd, dusky color that makes them look like they're covered with powder.
-The apple cider they produce is weak in apple notes and slightly watery.
+In spite of its dark, rich color, the apple cider is weak in apple notes and slightly watery.

 The apples were beautifully ripe so I was surprised when the apple cider tasted sharp and grassy.

 The skin was the waxiest I've ever felt.
 The apple cider from this variety was very slightly dry and citrusy with a hint of tartness.
 I rate it as good but undistinguished.